Rohitdhall987/ridewave/README.md

 - **Booking System:** Users can book their preferred tour packages directly from the app.
 - **Search and Filter:** Search tours by destination, price range, or duration.
 - **User-Friendly UI:** Clean and intuitive design for easy navigation.
-- **Real-Time Updates:** Stay updated on the latest packages and offers.

 ## Getting Started